Sonophoto/pyDGW/README.md

 [Read the modules code and comments for more details](https://github.com/Sonophoto/pyDGW/blob/master/pyDGW.py)

-If you think you have found a bug PLEASE, let me know (File an Issue), I want this project to be perfect.
-Patches (PRs) are very welcome and will be added to your credit if correct.
+If you think you have found a bug, PLEASE let me know by filing an issue here: [Report Bugs or Request Improvements](https://github.com/Sonophoto/pyDGW/issues)